 My friend Phil introduced me to Klonoa, and later sold me his copy along with the PS2 sequel, Klonoa 2: Lunatea's Veil.
-(This one is not so rare, and although I don't think the music and characters really compare to the first game, it is otherwise a worthy sequel and I do recommend it.)
+(This one is not so rare, and although I don't think the music and characters measure up to the first game, it is otherwise a worthy sequel and I do recommend it.)

 I won't attempt any kind of thorough review of Klonoa on this page.
 You can find plenty of those on GameFAQs and elsewhere.